cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 finite field F. An elliptic curve equation takes one of several standard forms, including (but not limited to) Weierstrass, Montgomery, and Edwards.

-The curve E forms an algebraic group, whose elements are the points (x, y) satisfying the curve equation, where x and y are elements of F.
+The curve E forms an algebraic group whose elements are the points (x, y) satisfying the curve equation, where x and y are elements of F.
 This group has order n, meaning that there are n distinct points.